European colonization of the Americas: Slavery

 Indigenous population loss following European contact directly led to Spanish explorations beyond the Caribbean islands they initially claimed and settled in the 1490s, since they required a labor force to both produce food and to mine gold.
 Slavery was not unknown in Indigenous societies.
 With the arrival of European colonists, enslavement of Indigenous peoples "became commodified, expanded in unexpected ways, and came to resemble the kinds of human trafficking that are recognizable to us today".

-While disease was the main killer of indigenous peoples, the practice of slavery and forced labor was also significant contributor to the indigenous death toll.
-With the arrival of Europeans other than Spanish, enslavement of native populations increased since there were no prohibitions against slavery until decades later.
+While the disease was the main killer of indigenous peoples, the practice of slavery and forced labor was also a significant contributor to the indigenous death toll.
+With the arrival of Europeans other than the Spanish, enslavement of native populations increased since there were no prohibitions against slavery until decades later.
 It is estimated that from Columbus's arrival to the end of the 19th century between 2.5 and 5 million Native Americans were forced into slavery.
 Indigenous men, women, and children were often forced into labor in sparsely populated frontier settings, in the household, or in the toxic gold and silver mines.
 This practice was known as the encomienda system and granted free native labor to the Spaniards.
 Based upon the practice of exacting tribute from Muslims and Jews during the Reconquista, the Spanish Crown granted a number of native laborers to an encomendero, who was usually a conquistador or other prominent Spanish male.
-Under the grant, they were theoretically bound to both protecting the natives and converting them to Christianity.
+Under the grant, they were theoretically bound to both protect the natives and convert them to Christianity.
 In exchange for their forced conversion to Christianity, the natives paid tributes in the form of gold, agricultural products, and labor.
 The Spanish Crown tried to terminate the system through the Laws of Burgos (1512–13) and the New Laws of the Indies (1542).
 However, the encomenderos refused to comply with the new measures and the indigenous people continued to be exploited.
 Eventually, the encomienda system was replaced by the repartimiento system which was not abolished until the late 18th century.